achris2/alex-portfolio/README.md

 ## Credits

 I've coded all of it myself.
+However, I have consulted the typical online resources (such as StackOverflow and general Googling) when needed.

 ## License